cskstrngth/roshicookbook/README.md

 depends 'docker', '~> 2.0'
 ```

-It has been tested on Ubunutu 14.04.
+It has been tested on Ubuntu 14.04.

 ## Stack